 W4 Birch-Purple Hairgrass

 W6a is a frequent category for willow carr with Crack Willow together with Grey Willow and Reed Canary Grass (Phalaris).

 Long established wet woodlands are particularly rich in wildlife but more recently established wet woodlands are also valuable.

 The best examples of the local priority habitat are:

-National policies have a presumption against clearance of any broadleaved woodland including wet woodland for other land uses.
+National policies have a presumption against clearance of semi-natural woodland for other land uses.

-Sites identified as Local Wildlife Sites have a presumption against planning permission for change of use.
+Wet Woodland in Local Wildlife Sites have a presumption against permission for change of use.

 Individual or groups of trees may be protected by Tree Preservation Orders.